loomio/loomio-docs/user_manual/src/groups/membership/index.md

 ***Note:*** *these permissions do not extend to* ***secret*** *subgroups.*

 ### Removing group members
 When you click **Remove from group** you'll be asked to confirm the removal.
 Upon removal, this user will no longer have access to the group's pages, threads, polls, or proposals.
-They will, of course, still have access to any emails they had been sent via Loomio up to this date, but they will receive no further emails of group activity.
+They will receive no further emails or notifications of group activity.
+However, any comments and votes written by the user will remain untouched.

 ![](remove_from_group.png)

+After you have removed someone from the group, you can add them back to the group later if you wish.

 ### Leaving a group
 To leave a group go to the Group page's **Settings** tab and click **Leave group**.